 The system is designed to provide data to be used in research conducted in the general public interest, which is intended for publication in a scientific journal or other national publication.
 By submitting this request, the user is promising to follow these guidelines.
-Users wishing to obtain data for other purposes should contact the States directly.
+Educators who wish to use HSIS data for instructional purposes in a road safety course should contact HSIS staff directly at Ana.Eigen@dot.gov.
+Users wishing to obtain data for purposes other than research or instruction should contact the States directly.
 HSIS staff will be pleased to provide contact names and addresses.

 All of the HSIS States maintain basic crash files, roadway inventory files, and traffic files.
 In addition, individual States also collect other types of data.

 Examine the data available from each of the HSIS states.

 Guidebooks are avaliable online for each HSIS state.